jenpaff/zk-schnitzeljagd/docs/DOCUMENTATION.md

 - proofing completion of game           107.141 sec

 Since proofing time takes a while, for testing I've included a flag to toggle proof step on/off in the test script, as well as in the UI.

-## Ideas to extend this project beyond the current scope
-- [ ] Make use of recursion API to generate proof at the end of the game
-- [ ] add e2e test to ensure stability of the UI <> contract
-- [ ] configure pipeline on github
-- [ ] Conduct manual tests to test the selected ranges (laptop)
-- [ ] User setup/login
-- [ ] Conduct manual test with deployed app (phone/tablet)
-- [ ] Leaderboard: present proofs of winners
-- [ ] Include a timer